githubEdit

 1. Executive KPI Cards

-• Global Consent Rate: Total percentage of visitors who accepted at least one category.
+• Global Consent Rate: Total percentage of visitors exposed to the CMP who accepted at least one category.
+This metric includes all exposed traffic and can therefore be impacted by human bounces and ghost traffic.

-• Interaction Rate: Percentage of visitors who actively engaged with the banner (Accept, Refuse, or Configure).
+• Interaction Rate: Percentage of visitors exposed to the CMP who actively engaged with the banner, for example by accepting, rejecting, or opening or saving the Privacy Center.

-• Explicit Consent (Trust Metric): Measures the choice of visitors who actually interacted with the UI, excluding "ghost traffic" or bounces.
-This is your most accurate indicator of brand trust.
+• Explicit Consent (Trust Metric): Percentage of visitors who explicitly consented among visitors who actually interacted with the CMP.
+Because it excludes exposed visitors who never interact, this is the most accurate indicator of banner performance and brand trust.

 2. Decision Journey (Funnel)

-1. Exposure: Total visitors who saw the CMP banner.
+1. Exposure: Total visitors who saw a CMP banner.

-2. Interaction: Visitors who engaged with a button or link on the first layer.
+2. Interaction: Visitors who engaged with a button, link, or Privacy Center.

 3. Strategic Insights

-The dashboard automatically interprets data to highlight growth levers.
+The dashboard automatically interprets data to highlight the most relevant reading points and growth levers.

 4. Segmentation & Compliance